Guiferreira2000/Disease_Dataset_Playground/ReadMe.md

     replace_symptoms_with_icd_codes.py -> Replace symptoms by their ICD codes accordingly to symptoms_updated_ICD.xlsx

+    symptom_converter.py -> Symptoms that have a '/', it'll be split into two separate symptoms and If a symptom contains '&', everything after the '&' including itself will be removed.

     Dataset_augmentation.py -> Data augmentation technique to generate more data samples by removing one symptom at a time

 <h3> Requirements: </h3>